 With storylines flying all around on season two - Kalinda vs. Blake, Bond vs. the firm, Alicia vs. Will's voicemail/her feelings, Peter vs. Wendy and Childs, Cary vs. his old company - viewers were treated to a focused hour that gave us a satisfying B plot (Will and Tammy's burgeoning relationship) and a main story that nicely combined the case of the week with the overall tension at Lockhart & Gardner.The installment also provided a great platform for two entertaining guest stars.
-It's impossible to say enough good things about Michael J. Fox and the unique way in which The Good Wife is utilizing his acting ability/disease.
+It's impossible to say enough good things about Michael J. Fox and the unique way in which

 I did prefer his initial appearance on the show more than this one, however, only because it was the first time we got to see cagey Louis Canning exploit his disability and make Alicia question a job supposedly well done on her end.
 His role on "Real Deal" wasn't a far departure from what we saw from him on "Poisoned Pill."